-2.4 Creating and Managing Application Roles and Application Policies Using Fusion Middleware Control
+2.4 Managing Application Roles and Application Policies Using Fusion Middleware Control

-In Oracle Business Intelligence, you use Fusion Middleware Control to manage Application Roles and Application Policies that provide permissions for users and groups.
+In Oracle Business Intelligence, you use Fusion Middleware Control to manage application roles and application policies that provide permissions for users and groups.
 For detailed information about using Fusion Middleware Control, see Oracle Fusion Middleware Administrator's Guide.

-- Section 2.4.1, "Starting Oracle Fusion Middleware Control and Locating the Pages for Managing Security" - Section 2.4.2, "Creating Application Roles Using Fusion Middleware Control" - Section 2.4.3, "Creating Application Policies Using Fusion Middleware Control" - Section 2.4.4, "Modifying Application Roles Using Oracle Fusion Middleware Control"
+- Section 2.4.1, "Displaying Application Policies and Application Roles Using Fusion Middleware Control" - Section 2.4.2, "Creating Application Roles Using Fusion Middleware Control" - Section 2.4.3, "Creating Application Policies Using Fusion Middleware Control" - Section 2.4.4, "Modifying Application Roles Using Oracle Fusion Middleware Control"

-Tip: If you are using the default groups (that is, BIConsumers, BIAuthors, and BIAdministrators) that are installed with the default embedded WebLogic LDAP Server, then these groups are assigned to an appropriate Application Role (that is, BIConsumer, BIAuthor, or BIAdministrator).
-No additional steps are required to assign the default groups to Application Roles.
+Tip: If you are using the default groups (that is, BIConsumers, BIAuthors, and BIAdministrators) that are installed with the default embedded WebLogic LDAP Server, then these groups are assigned to an appropriate application role (that is, BIConsumer, BIAuthor, or BIAdministrator).
+No additional steps are required to assign the default groups to application roles.

-The simplest way to set up security is to assign your groups to the default Application Roles, (that is, BIConsumer, BIAuthor, and BIAdministrator).
-Each default group is preconfigured to use the appropriate default Application Role.
-For example, the default group named BIAuthors is assigned to the default Application Role named BIAuthor.
+The simplest way to set up security is to assign your groups to the default application roles, (that is, BIConsumer, BIAuthor, and BIAdministrator).
+Each default group is preconfigured to use the appropriate default application role.
+For example, the default group named BIAuthors is assigned to the default application role named BIAuthor.
 In other words, any users that you add to the default group named BIAuthors automatically have the privileges required to create reports and perform related duties.

-If you want to create a more complex or fine grained security model, you might create your own Application Roles and Application Policies as described in this section.
+If you want to create a more complex or fine grained security model, you might create your own application roles and application policies as described in this section.
 For example, you might want report authors in a Marketing department to only have write-access to the Marketing area of the metadata repository and Oracle BI Presentation Catalog.
-To achieve this, you might create a new Application Role called BIAuthorMarketing, and provide it with appropriate privileges.
+To achieve this, you might create a new application role called BIAuthorMarketing, and provide it with appropriate privileges.

 Caution: If you are deploying the default Policy Store, then Oracle recommends that you make a copy of the original system-jazn-data.xml policy file and place it in a safe location.
 Use the copy of the original file to restore the default policy store configuration, if needed.
 Changes to the default security configuration might lead to an unwanted state.
-The default location is MW HOME/user_projects/domain/your_domain/config/fmwconfig.
+The default location is MW HOME/user_projects/domain/<your_domain>/config/fmwconfig.

-To set up the Application Roles that you want to deploy, do the following:
+To set up the application roles that you want to deploy, do the following:

-If required, create new Application Roles.
+If required, create new application roles.
 For more information, see Section 2.4.2, "Creating Application Roles Using Fusion Middleware Control".

-Note: You can create Application Roles based on default Application Policies, or you can create your own Application Policies.
-For more information about the default Users, Groups, and Application Roles, see Section 2.1, "Working with the Default Users, Groups, and Application Roles".
+Note: You can create application roles based on default Application policies, or you can create your own Application policies.
+For more information about the default users, groups, and application roles, see Section 2.1, "Working with the Default Users, Groups, and Application Roles".

-- If required, create new Application Policies.
-For more information, see Section 2.4.3, "Creating Application Policies Using Fusion Middleware Control". - (Optional) If required, modify the permission grants or membership for an Application Role.
+- If required, create new Application policies.
+For more information, see Section 2.4.3, "Creating Application Policies Using Fusion Middleware Control". - (Optional) If required, modify the permission grants or membership for an application role.
 For more information, see Section 2.4.4, "Modifying Application Roles Using Oracle Fusion Middleware Control".

-2.4.1 Starting Oracle Fusion Middleware Control and Locating the Pages for Managing Security
+2.4.1 Displaying Application Policies and Application Roles Using Fusion Middleware Control

-This section explains how to start Oracle Fusion Middleware Control and Locate the pages used to manage security components, and contains the following sections:
+This section explains how to use Fusion Middleware Control to access the pages that manage application roles and application policies.